 Show readers through actions and dialogue

-Instead, you should use dialogue with a character’s actions to move your story forward.
-If you want readers to learn more about Janelle and her situation, lose the dialogue tags.
+Instead of telling your reader what your character is feeling through dialogue tags, you should use dialogue with a character’s actions to move your story forward.
+If you want readers to learn more about Janelle and her situation, lose the tags.

 - Janelle’s head drooped to let her bangs cover the sudden prickling of tears, and her voice dropped low.
 "You never listen to me."

 The above show-don’t-tell version doesn’t use a dialogue tag, yet it’s clear who is speaking.
 And you learn more about Janelle from her actions.